Garrett schools sees transfer rate increase

 Due to the overwhelming success of the drive-through Kindergarten Academic Reading Experiences (KARE) event held in a single session last year, plans are to hold a similar event on Tuesday, April 12.
 The program is for incoming kindergarten students who will be age 5 by Aug.
 1, 2022.

-The drive-through is not necessarily due to COVID, said Surfus, but because of the great turnout, with numbers higher than those during three sessions in the past.
+The drive-through is not necessarily due to COVID, Surfus said, but because of the great turnout, with numbers higher than those during three sessions in the past.

 Middle school students are celebrating good grades this week with pizza parties and a movie, according to Principal Lucas Fielden.